-The Mount Hotham Road Patrol is a 24/7 service that’s patrolled the Great Alpine Road during winter months for 15 years, travelling in excess of 250,000km.
-In the winter of 2015 they put our Nokian Hakkapeliitta LT2 tyres to the test – and this is how the tyres rated.
+The Mount Hotham Road Patrol is a 24/7 service that’s patrolled the Great Alpine Road during winter months for 17 years, travelling in excess of 221,000km.
+In the winters of 2015 and 2017 they put our Nokian Hakkapeliitta LT2 tyres to the test – and this is how the tyres rated.

 The duties of the Road Patrol are to render assistance to any motorist that has any type of issue on the Great Alpine Road and to attend to all road incidents and accidents regardless of the time of day or night, regardless of weather conditions and investigate and report the cause and outcome.
 The type of circumstances the Road Patrol is required to attend to include, but not limited to: